 7. Where to stay in Lanzarote

 There’s absolutely no better place to stay in Lanzarote.
 It all depends on what you’re looking for.
-Here are some of our recommendations, and more in our article on where to stay in Lanzarote (coming soon).
+Here are some of our recommendations and more tips in our article dedicated to the best places to stay in Lanzarote.

 Puerto del Carmen